 We value others, whether they are a client, a colleague, a family or a group.
 We show respect by listening, being inclusive in planning, honouring decisions and being non-judgemental.

 We value honest dialogue.
 We will clearly communicate our message to our clients, partners and community.
 In turn, we will listen carefully to our clients, partners and community and invite their input and participation in the delivery of our services.

 We value the opportunity to work with other service providers, to align local planning and to maximize the available resources for providing care and support to the community.

 Our Strategic Directions

-- Meet the primary health care needs of the residents of Haliburton Highlands by improving access to quality care (with a goal to eliminate wait list by 2014 and to enhance services at a second site), assess Health Human Resources to achieve our goals, and educate the community about the HHFHT services;
+- Meet the primary health care needs of the residents of Haliburton Highlands by improving access to quality care, assess Health Human Resources to achieve our goals, and Use our website to educate the community about the HHFHT services;

 - Enhance the integration of health care within Haliburton Highlands by engaging in the development of an annual multi-agency plan (enabling a common set of health care delivery priorities across providers);